How to Get an Apartment in New York Right Out of College

 Don't despair at this point.

-The most important thing is that you open up a line of credit and start on your credit score or work on repairing it.
+The most important thing is to open up a line of credit and start on your credit score or work on repairing it.

 Ways to Get Around Bad Credit

-If you need to apply for an apartment, you can either put up extra security deposits, pay a half to full year upfront, or use your parents or someone close to you as a guarantor.
+If you need to apply for an apartment, you can put up extra security deposits, pay half to a full year upfront, or use your parents or someone close to you as a guarantor.

-There will be management companies and landlords that require a 740 and above and well as up to 80 times the monthly rent.
+Management companies and landlords will require a 740 and above and up to 80 times the monthly rent.

 Read more: What Is a Guarantor on a Rental Application?